pik-gane/stable-baselines3-contrib-satisfia/Getting started.md

 │       └── test_time_feature.py
 ```

+## Suggested tasks / ideas
+- [ ] Fix the tests that don't pass if I've not done it yet (I'd suggest not to start with that as it might be a bit tricky)
+- [ ]

+## Notes
+- If you want to merge this repo in sb3-contrib, make a clean branch and :
+  - Follow the CONTRIBUTING.md guidelines
+  - remove the `experiments` folder and this `Getting started.md` file
+  - update the `README.md` and `setup.py`
+  - make sure that the AR-DQN tests pass
+  - revert my changes that disabled the tests of the other algorithms
+  - maybe separate the AR-DQN algorithm and the (AR) Q-learning algorithms in two different PR
+  -

 ## Questions ?
 Feel free to reach me out, I'm happy to help with this project.